Meet the Doula

 How it all Began…

 The majority of my memories with my mother are grounded in how much she loved and cared for her children.
-Biologically she had two of us, (me and my sister) spiritually, there were hundreds of us.
-My sister and I were profoundly nourished by our mom, especially during our early childhood years.
-Ghitana was such a hands-on and involved mother.
-There honestly isn’t a time that I can recall of her not being present when it mattered most.
-Ghitana lead with a lot of love, continuous laughter, captivating storytelling and epic writing.
+Biologically she had two of us, but spiritually, she embraced hundreds of us.
+My sibling and I were profoundly nourished by our mother, especially during our early childhood years.
+She was such a hands-on and involved parent.
+There honestly isn’t a time that I can recollect of her not being present when it mattered most.
+My mother led with a lot of love, laughter and captivating storytelling.
 She was also a great force to reckon with because her voice was just as powerful as her love.
-Being blunt was the epitome of her character at its core.
-I wanted her entire essence with me at my son’s birth, all of her abstract and concrete details.
-Then, I had to realize that my mother resided within me.
-I am an extension of her…
+Being blunt was the epitome of her character.
+All I knew was that I wanted her entire essence with me at my child’s birth.
+It took me quite some time to realize that we would always be spiritually connected.
+I had to remember that I am a direct extension of her.
+All of the stories that my mother had shared with me, I could manifest!
+I wanted to manifest the birth story of how she birthed my sister and I naturally.
+In order to achieve that intention, I had to dive deeper into myself.
+I had to be open and vulnerable to rediscovering a different version of who I currently was.
+I needed to awaken my innate sensibility to birth just as my mother did with me 24 years prior.

 I am so grateful for the birthworker community that I have grown to know and continue to learn from.
 To all my Doula (Sis)tars and Brothers out there, thank you for your service as we all know how pivotal and sacred this work is to the BIPOC Community.